 How have you informed people about rewilding?

-For the first initial trial, we've consulted and circulated information to members.
+For the first initial trial, we've consulted and sent details to members.
 For future plots we will be consulting with the public.

 We've responded to feedback and will be placing signs at locations where we're proposing to allow our grassland to grow.

 Yes, litter will still be managed by our teams.
 It'll be removed before any grass cutting operations and any fly-tipping litter will be dealt with by cleansing teams.